ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ### libp2p over HTTP

-[Libp2p over HTTP](https://github.com/libp2p/specs/tree/master/http) defines how libp2p nodes can offer and use an HTTP alongside their other transports to support application protocols with HTTP semantics.
-This allows a wider variety of nodes to participate in the libp2p network.
+[Libp2p over HTTP](https://github.com/libp2p/specs/tree/master/http) defines how libp2p peers can use and expose libp2p protocols over HTTP.
+This has the benefit of allowing a wider variety of nodes to participate in the libp2p network, in addition to providing more interoperability opportunities.

 For example, the [backend for the AutoTLS service](https://github.com/ipshipyard/p2p-forge) exposes an API which uses libp2p over HTTP to authenticate libp2p Peer IDs in HTTP requests.